basho/machi/prototype/chain-manager/README.md

 However, it doesn't give quite as much confidence as PULSE does that Erlang process scheduling cannot somehow break algorithm running inside the simulator.

+To execute:

+    make test
+    erl -pz ./.eunit deps/*/ebin
+    ok = machi_chain_manager1_test:convergence_demo1().

+In summary:

+* Set up four FLUs, `[a,b,c,d]`, to be used for the test
+* Set up a set of random asymmetric network partitions, based on a 'seed' for a pseudo-random number generator.
+Each call to the partition simulator may yield a different partition scenario ... so the simulated environment is very unstable.
+* Run the algorithm for a while so that it has witnessed the partition instability for a long time.
+* Set the partitions definition to a fixed `[{a,b}]`, meaning that FLU `a` cannot send messages to FLU `b`, but all other communication (including messages from `b -> a`) works correctly.
+* Run the algorithm, wait for everyone to settle on rough consensus.
+* Set the partition definition to wildly random again.
+* Run the algorithm for a while so that it has witnessed the partition instability for a long time.
+* Set the partitions definition to a fixed `[{a,c}]`.
+* Run the algorithm, wait for everyone to settle on rough consensus.
+* Set the partitions definition to a fixed `[]`, i.e., there are no network partitions at all.
+* Run the algorithm, wait for everyone to settle on a **unanimous value** of some ordering of all four FLUs.